BentoBoxWorld/FarmersDance/README.md

 The main difference from TwerkingForTrees is that this addon should work on any growable plant, including cactus, pumpkin and mushrooms.

 More information you can find in addon Wiki Page: [Farmers Dance Addon](https://docs.bentobox.world/en/latest/addons/FarmersDance/)

-This addon is still in ALPHA.
-This is just an early preview.

-## Compatibility

-- [x] BentoBox 1.20.0+